 The diluted earnings per share are calculated by considering adjustments required to the earnings and weighted average number of shares for the effects of potential dilutive Ordinary shares.
 The weighted average of the number of Ordinary shares is adjusted assuming the conversion of the CULS ("If-converted method").
 Conversion is assumed even though at 31 August 2016 and 31 August 2015 the exercise price of the CULS is higher than the market price of the Company's Ordinary shares and are therefore deemed 'out of the money'.
-Earnings are adjusted to remove the fair value gain on CULS \$2,569,000 (31 August 2015: \$324,000) and finance cost attributable to CULS \$1,676,000 (31 August 2015: \$1,726,000).
-At 31 August 2015 the effect of the potential conversion of the CULS to Ordinary shares were anti-dilutive to the earnings per share and therefore the comparative dilutive earnings per share equates to the comparative basic earnings per share.
+Earnings are adjusted to remove the fair value gain on CULS \$2,569,000 (31 August 2015: \$324,000) and finance costs attributable to CULS \$1,676,000 (31 August 2015: \$1,726,000).
+At 31 August 2015 the effect of the issue of the potential conversion of the CULS to Ordinary shares were anti-dilutive to the earnings per share equates to the comparative basic earnings per share.